rdsq/blazesh/README.md

 export BLAZESH_ACCENT_COLOR=$(printf "%s\n" "${ansi_colors[@]}" | shuf -n 1)
 ```

-And you can do that with so much more, like days of the week, hours, whatever you wish
+And you can do that with so much more, like days of the week, hours, whatever you wish!

+## Problems

+The most obvious one: **synchronous git**.
+Unfortunately I am not smart enough to figure out how to do that asynchronously, so...
+Well it's not *that* bad.
+Even on my 🥔 it runs fast enough to be usable daily

+Not so critical one, but also worth mentioning: **exit codes** don't show up in **Bash**.
+As far as I can tell, this issue cannot be fixed, it's just how Bash works